Do Go On - 443 - The Theft of The Scream

 You were dancing, to be fair.

-Actually, give me your microphone, show them what you were doing.
+Actually, give me your microphone.

 Show them what you were doing.